-- 3. The paragraph under the section titled "A default by a large financial institution could adversely affect financial markets." at page 3 shall be deleted in its entirety and the following substituted therefor: - "The commercial soundness of many financial institutions and certain other large financial services firms may be closely interrelated as a result of credit, trading, clearing or other relationships among such entities.
+3. The paragraph under the section titled "A default by a large financial institution could adversely affect financial markets." at page 20 shall be deleted in its entirety and the following substituted therefor:

+"The commercial soundness of many financial institutions and certain other large financial services firms may be closely interrelated as a result of credit, trading, clearing or other relationships among such entities.
 Increased centralization of trading activities through particular clearinghouses, central agents or exchanges may increase Morgan Stanley's concentration of risk with respect to these entities.
 As a result, concerns about, or a default or threatened default by, one or more such entities could lead to significant market-wide liquidity and credit problems, losses or defaults by other institutions, or require financial commitments to multi-lateral actions intended to support market stability.
-This is sometimes referred to as systemic risk and may adversely affect financial intermediaries, such as clearinghouses, clearing agencies, exchanges, banks and securities firms, with which Morgan Stanley interacts on a daily basis and, therefore, could adversely affect Morgan Stanley." - 4.
-Each paragraph under the section titled "Liquidity is essential to Morgan Stanley's businesses and Morgan Stanley relies on external sources to finance a significant portion of its operations." at page 3 shall be deleted in their entirety and the following substituted therefor: - "Liquidity is essential to Morgan Stanley's businesses.
+This is sometimes referred to as systemic risk and may adversely affect financial intermediaries, such as clearinghouses, clearing agencies, exchanges, banks and securities firms, with which we interact on a daily basis and, therefore, could adversely affect Morgan Stanley.
+If such risks materialises, this could have a negative effect on the financial position of Morgan Stanley which, in turn, may result in Morgan Stanley failing to meet its payment obligations to Holders under the relevant Notes."

+4. Each paragraph under the section titled "Liquidity is essential to Morgan Stanley's businesses and Morgan Stanley relies on external sources to finance a significant portion of its operations." at pages 20 and 21 shall be deleted in their entirety and the following substituted therefor:

+"Liquidity is essential to Morgan Stanley's businesses.
 Morgan Stanley's liquidity could be negatively affected by its inability to raise funding in the long-term or short-term debt capital markets or its inability to access the secured lending markets, its inability to attract and retain deposits, or unanticipated outflows of cash or collateral by customers or clients.
 Factors that Morgan Stanley cannot control, such as disruption of the financial markets or negative views about the financial services industry generally, including concerns regarding fiscal matters in the U.S. and other geographic areas, could impair Morgan Stanley's ability to raise funding.